AWhetter/pathseq/doc/source/user/pathlib.rst

 Compared to :mod:`pathlib`
 ==========================

 * Not a filesystem path.
-Sequences are a set of filesystem paths.
+Sequences are an ordered sequence of filesystem paths.
   * No __bytes__ because not a filesystem path.
   * No __fspath__ because not a filesystem path.
   * No as_uri because not a filesystem path.